PavanRangani/docs/docs/prd/tasks/task-instance.md

   - If a task has `Task Source` and `Date`, then it shows like `{Task Source} {Date}` otherwise shows `-`.
   - Shows `Created by` & `Updated by` at the last of the dialog.
   - Once the user opens the Task `Details` tab, all unread notifications for that task will be marked as read.
+**Sub-Tasks**
+- Shows all Sub-Tasks of any user of the RACI roles.
+- Sorting order: Sub-Tasks are shown under the category on the view task dialog in the same order in which it was added.
+- Sub-Task can't be clickable.
+- Columns of the subtask
+  - Sub-Task Name: If task name is too long, it appears in the next line.
+  - Responsible (Here we are not showing name as a link intentionally)
+  - Due Date: For `Open` Sub-Task, due date is already passed then it shown in red colour.
+  - Status: Show `In Progress` status is in the green colour, `On Hold` status is in the golden colour and `Blocked` status in the red colour.
+- On hover, shows vertmore action on the right side.
+Vertmore action for the Open task is `Delete` and the Done task is `Reopen`.
+- Vertmore action of the sub-task will not appear for the done parent task.
+- Show the quick edit icon near Responsible, Date and Status for the Open Sub-Task record so that users can take quick action to change `Responsible`,` Due Date` and `Status`.
+- On the hover of the status of the Done Sub-Task, shows the tooltip message.

 ### Notes tab
   - If a task has no note available and the user opens the `Notes` tab of that task, the `Notes` tab will open in edit mode by default.